Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Writing data into a file

-Similarly as reading data, writing the contents of your `GeoDataFrame` into a specific file is one of the most typical operations when working with geographic data.
+In a similar way as reading data, writing the contents of your `GeoDataFrame` into a specific file is one of the most typical operations when working with geographic data.
 It is possible to export the `GeoDataFrame` into various data formats using the `.to_file()` method.
 Let's start by learning how we can write data into a `GeoPackage`.
 Before proceeding, let's see how the data looks like at this point:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}